-As a result of taking part in the mobility, some of the interviewees express that the main stages and their importance in project implementation is better understood and, as a result of the experiments, different types of problems are covered that can be encountered during project implementation.
-Not having experience in the international project/ activity organisation, the interviewee learned how to plan any involvement in organisational projects.
-He understood the importance of the preparation period of an activity/ project.
-Others indicate that they did not learn much about the implementation phase.
+As a result of taking part in the training/activity, some of the interviewees in both rounds of interviews express that the main stages and their importance in project implementation is better understood and, as a result of the experiments, different types of problems are covered that can be encountered during project implementation.
+Not having experience in the international project/ activity organisation, one interviewee learned how to plan any involvement in organisational projects.
+He understood the importance of the preparation period of an activity/ project for the successful implementation.